Shifting from Prevention to Resilience: Why Perfect Security is Impossible (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Infrastructure?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege ensures that secondary "recovery clusters" are only instantiated when an actual disaster is detected.
+just-in-time access solutions ensures that secondary "recovery clusters" are only instantiated when an actual disaster is detected.
 By automating the creation of recovery environments on-demand, organizations can maintain a high-resilience posture without the massive overhead of keeping idle duplicate data centers running permanently, simultaneously improving security and reducing operational costs.

 Q12: Can AI detect "Impeding Failure"?